 In limited slippery slope, there is a cap on how far you can slip and the effect is temporary.
 In Street Fighter, getting knocked down (hit by a sweep) does have a bit of slippery slope.
 You lose health (“score”) but you also have temporary limitations on what your character can do.
 Your character falls down, then gets up into what is usually a disadvantageous situation.
 The two things that are important about this are: 1) after the knockdown is over, you regain all your moves and 2) you cannot get doubly knocked down.
 (The card game Yomi features this same kind of knockdown mechanic, which also has limited slippery slope.)

 Hitting the opponent with a sweep does echo forward through time, but this advantage is reset soon after and can’t snowball into “getting REALLY knocked down” because there is no such thing as degrees of knockdown.
 If you are already knocked down, you can't be knocked down "even more."

 Another example is backing the opponent into the corner (the edge of the stage).
 If you do this, you have a natural advantage because the opponent has fewer movement options.
 But again, there’s a limit here.
-Once the opponent is in the corner, he can’t be “more in the corner.”
-There’s a limit to how disadvantaged he can get.
+Once the opponent is in the corner, they can’t be “more in the corner.”
+There’s a limit to how disadvantaged they can get.